US tells India it is mulling caps on H-1B visas to deter data rules

 Two senior Indian government officials said on Wednesday they were briefed last week on a US government plan to cap H-1B visas issued each year to Indians at between 10% and 15% of the annual quota.
 There is no current country-specific limit on the 85,000 H-1B work visas granted each year, and an estimated 70% go to Indians.

-Both officials said they were told the plan was linked to the global push for "data localisation", in which a country places restrictions on data as a way to gain better control over it and potentially curb the power of international companies.
-US firms have lobbied hard against data localisation rules around the world.
+Both officials said they were told the plan was linked to the global push for “data localization”, in which a country places restrictions on data as a way to gain better control over it and potentially curb the power of international companies.
+US firms have lobbied hard against data localization rules around the world.

 A Washington-based industry source aware of India-US negotiations also said the United States was deliberating capping the number of H-1B visas in response to global data storage rules.
 The move, however, was not solely targeted at India, the source said.

-"The proposal is that any country that does data localisation, then it (H-1B visas) would be limited to about 15% of the quota.
-It's being discussed internally in the US government," the person said.
+“The proposal is that any country that does data localization, then it (H-1B visas) would be limited to about 15% of the quota.
+It’s being discussed internally in the U.S. government,” the person said.

 IT SECTOR